 Pumping the Iron or Getting Hot and Steamy?

-One of the big differences in the best espresso maker is how the coffee actually gets pulled out of the grounds.
+One of the big differences in the best espresso maker is how the coffee gets pulled out of the grounds.
 There are two ways this is achieved with espresso machines (as far as I am aware) with machines being split into two types, pump driven and steam driven.
 Simply put, one method uses steam to extract the coffee and the other method uses heated, pressurized water which is pushed through the coffee grounds.

-Get your Grind on
+Get your Grind on!

 If you are on a tight budget, I would probably rule out buying an espresso maker for the home that comes with a grinder.
-However, that being said you will have to pay for a separate coffee grinder at some point because pre-ground shop bought espresso really doesn’t taste the same as freshly ground.
+However, that being said you will have to pay for a separate coffee grinder at some point because pre-ground shop bought espresso doesn’t taste the same as freshly ground.

-To Froth or Not to Froth
+To Froth or Not to Froth – That is The Question!

-Best Espresso Machine Recommendations
+Best Automatic Espresso Machine (Top Picks 2018)

 Breville Barista Express Espresso Machine

 The first espresso maker recommendation is the one I am using at home right now, the Breville Barista Express Espresso Machine (BES870XL).
-When I purchased the coffee brewer it was just under $600 and I didn’t think that was a bad price for a best espresso machine for the home.
-I was sold the Breville Barista as an automatic machine by the sales clerk but it’s more like a super automatic.
+When I purchased the coffee brewer, it was just under $600, and I didn’t think that was a bad price for a decent espresso machine for the home.
+I was sold the Breville Barista as an automatic machine by the sales clerk, but it’s more like a super automatic.

 Once you have set your grind setting from fine to coarse the built-in coffee grinder takes your beans from the bean hopper and grinds away and fill your portafilter directly without you having to touch a thing.
-There is also an indicator to let you know when it’s time to give your machine a clean, it really is as simple as pressing a button, removing a few parts and using the supplied cleaning kit to get your espresso machine looking and running like new again.
+There is also an indicator to let you know when it’s time to give your machine a clean; it really is as simple as pressing a button, removing a few parts and then using the supplied cleaning kit to get your espresso machine looking and running like new again.

 Rancilio Silvia Espresso Machine